enspritz/peppy-pipeline/README.md

 Tested with Clojure 1.10.0 and newer, and with Java 8 and newer LTS releases.

 ### Goals
-- Automate static site build workflows by composing asset processing pipelines.
+- Automate static site build workflows by composing asset processing pipeline.
 - For our (Vivid's) usecase, this is the last step to completely replacing Middleman as our SSG tool.

 ### Design
-- You design processing pipelines by composing processing steps.
+- You design processing pipeline by composing processing steps.
 Configure some file system watchers, specify the output dirs, then focus on your work and enjoyment.
 Gulp presents a simple design involving tasks, run in series() and parallel().
-- Thinking of running the pipelines as a compute graph, fed by input events via file system watchers, etc:
+- Thinking of running the pipeline as a compute graph, fed by input events via file system watchers, etc:
   - https://github.com/thi-ng/fabric
   - https://github.com/plumatic/plumbing
   - https://news.ycombinator.com/item?id=4641465 https://gist.github.com/3874826